us

 Chicago Journal of International Law

 The Chicago Journal of International Law (CJIL) is published twice yearly by the University of Chicago Law School.
 It is an interdisciplinary publication covering international law and policy.
-Contents pages for every issue of the journal are available on the CJIL website and abstracts are provided for most of the earlier articles, but the full text is only available with a Westlaw subscription.
+Contents pages for every issue of the journal are available on the CJIL website and abstracts are provided for most of the earlier articles, but the full text is available to subscribers only.
 The website also gives details of the CJIL Management Board and staff members.

 Center for Comparative Constitutionalism